 There are fundamental conditions for affair recovery that “all-purpose” therapists usually mishandle badly.
 Issues of relational ambivalence (“now that I have strayed…do I even want to stay married to you?”) and whether or not the Involved Partner will “eventually” end the affair should never be part of the actual couples therapy process itself.

-If an Involved Partner is ambivalent, Discernment Counseling is the appropriate next step.
+If either partner is highly ambivalent, Discernment Counseling is usually the appropriate next step.
 I have seen many websites by “Gottman informed” therapists who claim victory working with ambivalent actively Involved Partners.

 Let me clarify what I mean by “Gottman informed.”
 The Gottman Institute has a formal training program with 3 levels of training which may lead to certification.
 There are only about 300 certified Gottman therapists walking the earth at this moment.